How to Lay Carpet

 Step 19

-After you've power stretched the first corner, power stretch the second corner by following the previous steps.
+After you've power stretched the first corner, use the same technique for your next corner and anchor it accordingly by following the previous steps.

 how to lay carpet step 19